Aphisit25/AphisitNuallong/README.md

 I have one sibling and I'm married.
 I graduated in Faculty of Science and Technology major Information Technology from Thonburi university with GPA 2.76

-## My responsibilities include
-1. Develop a program to support production work
-2. Local and remote suport on desktop / laptop to the users
-3. Install windows and configure
-4. Configure linux server and installation server set permissins
-5. Support ERP and implementation
-6. Test program
-7. Knowledge in one more in the programming language basic

 ## Portfolio
 1. Deilvery control
 2. CESI